httpie/cli/docs/README.md

 #### `plugins_dir`

 The directory where the plugins will be installed.
-HTTPie needs to have read/write access on that directory, since `httpie plugins install` will download new plugins to there.
+HTTPie needs to have read/write access on that directory, since `httpie cli plugins install` will download new plugins to there.
 See [plugin manager](#plugin-manager) for more information.

 ### Un-setting previously specified options